06 April, 2022

 With just minor changes to be made and hey presto it’s a nice private front yard that is like a little forest.
 Plenty birds visiting my yard and I can enjoy the company of my feathered friends.
 Now the leaves are falling the garden will take on a different look and I might have new ideas, lol.
 I really need to keep it low maintenance as neither of us have the health for heavy gardening.
 For me a I want a low maintenance picture postcard garden to enjoy without the constant hard work.

-Next task is out the back yard, that has run away ivy to kill.
-It is a banned plant in Canberra and for good reason being so rampant and invasive.
+Next task is our back yard, that has run away ivy to kill.
+It is a banned plant in Canberra and for good reason; being so rampant and invasive.
 I love ivy but not when it goes crazy overtaking the garden.
 That is my problem right now.

 The Chinese Pistachio tree has yet to change colour and shed its leaves